 Moving on now to the south-east corner of England in Kent and the wonderfully strange landscape of Dungeness which is at the end of a mile and a half shingle promontory, between New Romney, Lydd and Camber on Romney Marsh.
 The motor fishing boat “Tina” lies on the beach and is a long way from the shoreline, which through a natural phenomenon known as Long Shore Drift, is now about 700 yards away.
 The sea has retreated from Dungeness for many years, and at this point, along the beach, there are dozens of boats and winding engines long since abandoned.

 For our final location we are visiting Wales and the wonderful coastline of the Gower Peninsula and in particular one of the most dramatic bays in Europe, three-mile-wide Rhossili Bay presents a staggering view across the adjacent clifftops which rise above 200 feet.
 The dramatic hillside setting of Rhossili Down rises to 600 feet above the sweeping bay.
 Down on the beach, the ocean-stripped oak carcass of the “Helvetia” which was shipwrecked in 1887 is still visible today and an easily recognised landmark of Rhossili.

 Researching the history of these wonderful wrecks always brings another dimension to my landscape photography and sharing this with others always makes the extra effort worthwhile.

-I hope that you share my interest in these wrecks and if so why not take a look at Part 2.
+I hope that you share my interest in these wonderful wrecks and if so why not take a look at Part 2.